 Q. I thought I could afford community college.
 Now the fees are going up, the cost of books is unbelievable, even the price of gas is more than I can handle.
 I need help!!!
 Is there aid for working students??

 A. You do not have to come from a low income family to qualify for financial aid.
 You just have to show that you need help with the costs of college attendance.
 Most middle income families need every dollar just to support the household.
 They do not have any extra money to pay for fees, books or school transportation.
 More than likely such families will qualify at least for a fee waiver and/or other financial assistance.
 Assume you are eligible.
 Apply now.

 Q. I have thought about financial aid before, but I do not want to have a big debt hanging over my head when I leave college.
 Can I get financial aid now that I will not have to pay back later?

-A. All financial aid at Merced College is money that does not have to be repaid.
-Grants, part-time employment and scholarships make up 100% of the millions in annual aid received by students at Merced College.
-Presently, Merced College is not participating in any federal education loan programs.
+A. Most financial aid at Merced College is money that does not have to be repaid.
+Grants, part-time employment and scholarships make up the majority of the millions in annual aid received by students at Merced College.

 Q. I have seen the application for student aid.
 It looks like an encyclopedia.
 I'd like to apply but I can not figure out the system.
 How can I get money when I can not even understand the form?

 A. It is confusing.
 That is why there are professional staff available just to help you fill out the application and answer your questions about the process.
 These options are available to assist you: